* This is the Consumer Version. *

 Some necrotizing skin infections begin at puncture wounds or lacerations, particularly wounds contaminated with dirt and debris.
 Other infections begin in surgical incisions or even healthy skin.
 Sometimes people with diverticulitis, intestinal perforation, or tumors of the intestine develop necrotizing infections of the abdominal wall, genital area, or thighs.
 These infections occur when certain bacteria escape from the intestine and spread to the skin.
 The bacteria may initially create an abscess (a pocket of pus) in the abdominal cavity and spread directly outward to the skin, or they may spread through the bloodstream to the skin and other organs.
 People with diabetes are at particular risk of necrotizing skin infections.

 The person usually feels very ill and has a high fever, a rapid heart rate, and mental deterioration ranging from confusion to unconsciousness.
-Blood pressure may fall because of toxins secreted by the bacteria and the body’s response to the infection (septic shock—see see Sepsis and Septic Shock).
-People may develop toxic shock syndrome (see Toxic Shock Syndrome).
+Blood pressure may fall because of toxins secreted by the bacteria and the body’s response to the infection (septic shock—see see page Sepsis, Severe Sepsis, and Septic Shock).
+People may develop toxic shock syndrome (see page Toxic Shock Syndrome).

 A doctor makes a diagnosis of necrotizing skin infection based on its appearance, particularly the presence of gas bubbles under the skin.
 X-rays may show gas under the skin as well.
 A blood test usually shows that the number of white blood cells has increased (leukocytosis).
 The specific bacteria involved are identified by laboratory analysis of blood or tissue samples.
 However, treatment must begin before a doctor can be certain which bacteria are causing the infection.